aryanmannan/DevOps-Continuous-Integration-Pipeline/README.md

 ### Conclusion
 Continuous Integration Pipeline was implemented in Jenkins by compiling, reviewing and testing a source code present in a user-defined github repository.

+###### Note:The working of this pipeline on jenkins is shown in the video attached titled 'Working of Continuous Integration Pipeline on Jenkins'.
+The application runs on user's system server and hence doesn't conist of any files that can be attached.